SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

 The preceding functions are sufficient to extract atomic values from a model, but the value of a term may be a tuple or a function.
-To deal with the general case, Yices provides functions to access values as nodes in a DAG.
-Function :c:func:`yices_get_value` returns a node descriptor and the value can be constructed by exploring the DAG rooted at this node.
+To deal with the general case, Yices provides functions to access values by exploring the model DAG.
+Function :c:func:`yices_get_value` evaluates a term and returns a node descriptor from which the term value can be constructed.

 Within a model, each node has an integer identifier and a tag that specifies the node type.
 All DAG-exploration functions store this